mvince33/Coding-Dojo/project2/README.md

 ## Limitations & Next Steps:

 We are concerned that our perfect evaluation scores will cause people to be overconfident in this model.
+No machine learning model is 100% accurate, and we cannot guarantee this model will accurately predict the toxicity of every mushroom.
+We recommend that mushroom gatherers consult an expert before consuming any mushrooms gathered with the aid of this model.

 ### For further information: